+What does that mean?
 In short, you might be paying for EVOO, but not really getting EVOO.

 Capatriti is one of the only extra virgin olive oils to acquire the highly coveted USDA Quality Monitoring Program Seal.
 See it there on the bottle?
 If you’ve buying EVOO, that’s the seal you want to see.

 But what does the seal mean?
 Well, it tells you that this particular brand of oil is subject to random quality sampling for chemical analysis and ongoing sensory evaluation and purity analysis.

 In other words, when you choose Capatriti EVOO, you can rest assured that you’re getting 100% pure, true EVOO.
 It’s a difference you’ll taste, smell and see in your recipes.

 We all know that EVOO is a fruity, slightly nutty and aromatic addition to dressings, dips and salads, but do you ever bake with it?
 I waffle back and forth when it comes to which oil to use in a dessert, but when the recipe relies on fairly simply flavors, I love to add the subtlety of a good extra virgin olive oil.
 It’s distinct enough to make a difference, but not so much that it’s overpowering.

 This is a perfect “company’s coming” cake.
 Not too sweet, with just a hint of aroma from the EVOO.
 Add a pinch of rosemary or lemon zest to change it up, or serve it with berries and cream.
 This cake is pretty easygoing, so no matter what flavors or garnishes you add, it will be pretty accommodating.